 6.)
 WRITTEN CONTRACT - This is necessary for your kitten.
 It is good to have your contract in writing and is recommended by reputable associations.
 While no single breeder can guarantee the length of life or health of a cat, your breeder should be there for you in the event you run into issues.
 This is what differentiates the good from the bad.
 Many pet buyers expect their cats to be perfect and without fault.
 We all hope for that - but it is not a realistic expectation.
 However a good breeder will be there to "make it right" for you.
 This includes taking back a cat if you can no longer care for it.

 7.)
-NUMBER OF CATS KEPT BY BREEDER- I keep no more than 8, and try to keep it at 6.
-Cats are not pack animals like dogs are and they are stressed if they are kept in large numbers.
+NUMBER OF CATS KEPT BY BREEDER- Cats are not pack animals like dogs are and they are stressed if they are kept in large numbers.
 Stress means more sickness, less human contact and so forth.
 Sphynx are extremely social animals and therefore need even more attention than most cats which is another reason I strongly believe in keeping reasonable numbers.
 They are my pets first and must be loved as such.

 9.)
 MUTANT BREEDS - If breeder is breeding illegal outcross breeds such as "Elf Cats", "Dwelf Cats" or any other thing, these are fad breeds.
 They are not recognized in Championship in any reputable association.

 Only one association accepts these for registration only/experimental status, however, they are NOT a Champion breed.
 Most fad breeds fall to the wayside.
 Some of these breeders are telling pet buyers they are accepted or recognized by an association.
 This is not true.
 People who are working on new viable breeds do so in a respectable honest fashion.
-The majority of Sphynx breeders are against these types of mutant breeds and strive to maintain and preserve the Sphynx breed as it is.
+I personally do not agree with this against and strive to maintain and preserve the Sphynx breed as it is.

 Anyone can enter anything they want in experimental breed status (as these breeds are entered as).
-Unfortunately the current rules allow for this.
+Unfortunately TICA's current rules allow for this.
 What is true is that many of these fad "breeds" are in the experimental breed or "new trait" status.
-Please remember, it has no Championship status merit.
 You can check the list of actual Championship breeds here on the association websites:

 So where does this leave the me in my search for a Sphynx?